 Answer: shallow

 Rule: Task 13.
-Consolidated and separate spelling of NOT and NO with different parts of speech
+Integrated and separate spelling of NOT and NI with different parts of speech

 Spelling NOT and NOR.

-According to the specification in the task of this type, the following is checked:
+According to the specification, a task of this type checks:

 − the ability to distinguish a NOT particle from a NI particle;

-- the ability to distinguish the prefix NOT from the prefix NI;
+− ability to distinguish the prefix NOT from the prefix NI;

 − the ability to write together or separately NOT with all parts of speech.

-In this regard, we draw attention to the fact that the condition of the tasks, depending on its goals, can differ significantly.
-At the same time, we note that in the typical tasks of the exam (authors Tsybulko I.P., Lvov, Egoraeva), only the ability to write together or separately NOT with different parts of speech is tested, but in the tasks of other authors, including Senina, MMIO (StatGrad) there are also tasks to choose from NOT or NOR.
-The RESHUEEGE editors also consider it necessary to expand the types of this task within the specification of the current year.
+In this regard, we draw attention to the fact that the conditions of tasks, depending on its goals, may vary significantly.
+At the same time, we also note that in standard Unified State Examination tasks (authors Tsybulko I.P., Lvov, Egoraeva) only the ability to write together or separately NOT with different parts of speech is tested, but in tasks by other authors, including Senina, MMIO (StatGrad) There are also tasks to choose between NOT and NOR.
+The editors of RESHUEGE also consider it necessary to expand the types of this task within the specifications of the current year.

-We also draw attention to the fact that a number of rules by which the spelling is checked are not studied in the school course.
-Such rules are marked with a *.
+We also draw your attention to the fact that a number of rules by which spelling is checked are not taught in the school course.
+Such rules are marked with *.

-12.1 Merged and separate spelling of particles NOT and NO.
+12.1 Combined and separate spelling of particles NOT and NI.

 The particle is not written separately:

-1) If there is or implies opposition with names, adverbs and participles.
+1) If there is or is implied a contrast with names, adverbs and participles.

-A distinction should be made between a direct opposition, in which one of the two features called adjectives is denied, and the second is affirmed, and an opposition with a concessive connotation of meaning, in which both features called adjectives are attributed to the subject, that is, there is an opposition, but without denial ...
+It is necessary to distinguish between direct opposition, in which one of the two features, called adjectives, is denied, and the second is affirmed, and opposition with a concessive shade of meaning, in which both features, called adjectives, are attributed to the subject, i.e. there is a opposition, but without negation .

-Wed: The lake is not deep, but shallow (the feature "deep" is denied and the feature "shallow" is approved). - The lake is shallow, but wide (both features are approved: "both shallow and wide"; "although shallow, but wide e") ...
+Wed: The lake is not deep, but shallow (the attribute “deep” is denied and the attribute “shallow” is affirmed). - The lake is shallow, but wide (both attributes are affirmed: “both shallow and wide”; “although shallow, but wide”) .

 1) This is not happiness, but grief.
 The river is not shallow (deep).
 You are not my friend.
-We walked slowly, not fast.
-Not a dying, but a growing rumble.
+They walked not quickly, but slowly.
+Not a silent, but a growing rumble.

-2) * With adjectives, adverbs in -o and participles, words in -m, if opposition is implied and negation is reinforced with the words:
+2) *With adjectives, adverbs starting with -o and participles, words starting with -my, if the opposition is implied and the negation is strengthened by the words:

 a) not at all, not at all, far from, not at all, not at all;

-b) negative pronouns: not at all, not at all, no one, no one, no one, never, nowhere, no, nothing, nothing, nothing, nothing, etc.
+b) negative pronominal words: not at all, not at all, no one, no one, no one, never, nowhere, no, no, nothing, nothing, nothing, etc.

-For convenience of explanation, we call them reference and amplifiers.
+For convenience of explanation, we call them negatives and amplifiers.

-a) This is not true at all; This case is not at all unique; This is by no means obvious; She is far from being brave; He is not in the least stupid man; It's no fun to talk about it; Not in the least embarrassed; She is not at all more educated than her husband;
+a) This is not true at all; This case is not at all unique; This is by no means obvious; She is far from brave; He is not at all stupid; It's no fun talking about it; Not at all embarrassed; She is not at all more educated than her husband;

-b) The case is in no way suitable; A worthless project; He's not my friend; not at all envious, not needed by anyone, in no way useless, not good for anything, not capable of anything, not interesting in any way; He is no more beautiful than his sister;
+b) The case is in no way suitable; A worthless project; He's not my friend; not at all envious, not needed by anyone, not in any way useless, good for nothing, incapable of anything, not interesting in any way; He is not at all more beautiful than his sister;

-3) * With short adjectives that are not used in full.3) not happy, should not, not right, not visible, not intending, not disposed, not ready, not obligated, not needed, disagree.
+3) *With short adjectives that are not used in full form.3) not happy, should not, is not right, is not visible, does not intend, is not disposed, is not ready, is not obliged, is not needed, does not agree.

-4) With full participles in the presence of dependent words (except for words of power amplifiers, see the list) or opposition (as a general rule)4) There were fields of rye that had not yet been harvested.
-Not a laughing child, but a crying child.
+4) With full participles in the presence of dependent words (except for words of degree intensifiers, see the list) or opposition (as a general rule)4) Fields of rye that had not yet been harvested could be seen.
+Not a laughing, but a crying child.

-4) * With verbal adjectives formed from transitive imperfective verbs using the suffixes -em-, -im- only if there is a dependent word in the instrumental case.4) The subject I did not like was to be taken this year.
+4) *With verbal adjectives formed from imperfective transitive verbs using the suffixes -em-, -im- only if there is a dependent word in the instrumental case.4) The subject I didn’t like was to be taken this year.

-This case requires additional clarification.
-It is necessary to distinguish spelling not with words in -my, formed from transitive imperfective verbs: such words can be both passive present participles and adjectives (in the first case, the spelling is not separate, in the second - continuous).
-They are participles if, with them, the instrumental case of the character is used as an explanatory word, less often the instrumental instrument (the so-called instrumental); in the presence of other explanatory words, they become adjectives (they lose the meaning of passivity and the meaning of time and acquire a qualitative meaning).
-Wed: a child not loved by a mother - games that are unloved in childhood (in the second case, the word unloved indicates a constant sign, means approximately the same as “unpleasant”, “undesirable”); motion not impeded by air is the side of the Moon invisible from the Earth.
+This case requires further clarification.
+It is necessary to distinguish between the spelling not with words in -my, formed from transitive imperfective verbs: such words can be either passive participles of the present tense or adjectives (in the first case, the spelling with is not separate, in the second - continuous).
+They are participles if the instrumental case of the character, or less often the instrumental case of the instrument (the so-called instrumental) is used as an explanatory word; in the presence of other explanatory words, they become adjectives (they lose the passive meaning and the meaning of time and acquire a qualitative meaning).
+Compare: a child not loved by the mother - unloved games in childhood (in the second case, the word unloved indicates a constant sign, means approximately the same as “unpleasant”, “undesirable”); movement not inhibited by air - the side of the Moon invisible from Earth.

-Adjectives of this type include: invisible, irresponsible, unflamenable, unquenchable, immovable, indivisible, unforgettable, invisible, unchangeable, unloved, inconceivable, untaxable, unalienable, untranslatable, indescribable, unknowable, untestable, unconjugated, intolerant other Wed their spelling in the presence of explanatory words: indivisible by three, unforgettable meetings for us, through tears invisible to the world, records inconceivable in the recent past, feelings indescribable in simple words, unverifiable accounts for a long time, dirt impenetrable in the springtime, nouns unbending in Russian , behavior intolerable in our society, etc.
+Adjectives of this type include: invisible, irresponsible, inflammable, inextinguishable, immovable, indivisible, unforgettable, unvisible, unchangeable, unloved, unthinkable, untaxable, unalienable, untranslatable, untransferable, unknowable, unverifiable, unconjugated, intolerant and etc. Wed. their writing in the presence of explanatory words: a number indivisible by three, unforgettable meetings for us, through tears invisible to the world, records unthinkable in the recent past, feelings inexpressible in simple words, accounts unverifiable for a long time, dirt impassable in the spring, indeclinable nouns in the Russian language , intolerant behavior in our society, etc.

-5) With verbs, gerunds, short participles, with numerals, conjunctions, particles, prepositions:5) was not, could not, not recognizing, not ordered, not removed, not one, not five, not that ... not that, not only, not above us.
+5) With verbs, gerunds, short participles, with numerals, conjunctions, particles, prepositions:5) was not, could not, without recognizing, not ordered, not removed, not one, not five, not that... not that, not only, not above us.

-6) * With adverbs and words of the category of state
+6) *With adverbs and words of the state category

-b) in the role of an impersonal predicate predicate
+b) in the role of a predicate impersonal predicate

 7) in negative pronouns with a preposition with stress7) not with anyone, not in anything, not about anyone

-7) in negative pronouns with a preposition without stress7) with no one, nothing, no one
+7) in negative pronouns with a preposition without stress7) with no one, in nothing, about anyone

 The particle is not written together:

-1) If the word without NOT is not used.a) Nouns: fiction, tumbler, ignorance, ignorance, adversity, unseen, invisible, slave, villain, touchy, ailment, forget-me-not, hatred, bad weather, malfunction, fidget, slovenliness, unintentional, loser, infidel;
+1) If the word without NOT is not used.A) Nouns: fable, tumbler, ignorance, ignorant, adversity, unseen, invisible, slave, scoundrel, touchy, ailment, forget-me-not, hatred, bad weather, problems, fidget, slob, foolish, loser, unchrist;

-b) adjectives and adverbs derived from them: careless, inconspicuous, irreversible, unharmed, inevitable, unchanging, ridiculous, necessary, invincible, unceasing, inseparable, unspeakable, endless, incessant, undoubted, incomparable, awkward, unhappy, awkward, unbearable, unshakable, undeniable, irrepressible; carelessly, absurdly, necessary, undoubtedly;
+b) adjectives and adverbs formed from them: careless, inconspicuous, irrevocable, unharmed, inevitable, unchanging, absurd, necessary, invincible, unceasing, inseparable, unspeakable, never-ending, unceasing, undoubted, incomparable, awkward, unfortunate, clumsy, intolerable, unshakable, indisputable, indomitable; careless, absurd, necessary, undoubtedly;

-G) adverbs and other unchangeable words: unbearable, unbearable, unbearable, incomprehensible, by chance, overwhelming, impossible, by accident, really, reluctantly; despite, regardless of (prepositions)
+G) adverbs and other unchangeable words: unbearably, unbearably, unbearably, unknowingly, by chance, inadvertently, impossible, inadvertently, really, reluctantly; despite, despite (prepositions)

-2) * is NOT part of the NEDO prefix, which gives verbs the meaning of incompleteness, insufficiency in comparison with any norm. " The same rule works in participles formed from verbs with the prefix NEDO.
-The NEDO-prefix is often the opposite of the PER- prefix: undersalt - oversalt, underfulfill - overfulfill, underfill - overflow, underfill - transfer.2) The child was very lacking in parental care.
-During the war, children were UNEATED and UNEATED.
-Rozhdestvensky believed too much in his own strength, considering himself a genius, but UNDERLY appreciated the abilities of his opponent.
+2) *NOT part of the prefix NEDO, which gives verbs the meaning of incompleteness, insufficiency compared to some norm.”
+The same rules also apply to participles formed from verbs with the prefix NEDO.
+The prefix UNDER- is often antonymous with the prefix OVER-: under-salt - over-salt, under-full - over-full, under-full - over-fill, under-over-transfer.2) The child really missed the care of his parents.
+During the war, children were UNDERFOODED and LACKED OF SLEEP.
+Rozhdestvensky believed too much in his own abilities, considering himself a genius, but underestimated the abilities of his opponent.

-4) * In combination with adjectives and adverbs, words denoting the degree of quality: very, extremely, very, extremely, clearly, quite (quite), enough, blatantly, exclusively, extremely do not affect the continuous or separate spelling, therefore it is NOT written together.
+4) *In combination with adjectives and adverbs, words denoting the degree of quality: very, extremely, very, extremely, clearly, quite (pretty much), quite, blatantly, exclusively, extremely do not affect continuous or separate writing, therefore it is NOT written together.

-For convenience of explanation, we call them y s and l and t eles and degrees.
+For convenience of explanation, we call them strengths and degrees.

 4) A very unpleasant incident.
 A completely uninteresting game was invented.
 He spoke rather incomprehensibly.

-5) With full participles in the absence of dependent words or * when the dependent words are power amplifiers5) We walked along the unlit streets of the town.
-I made a completely ill-considered decision.
+5) With full participles in the absence of dependent words or *when dependent words are intensifiers5) We walked along the unlit streets of the town.
+I made a completely rash decision.

-6) * In verbal adjectives formed from intransitive verbs or transitive perfective verbs using the suffixes -em-, -im-.
-These are not participles, since participles with the suffixes -em, -im should only be of an imperfect form, they are the present tense.6) unfading, inexhaustible, irreconcilable, irresistible, indomitable, inexhaustible, indestructible.
+6) *In verbal adjectives formed from intransitive verbs or transitive verbs of the perfect form using the suffixes -em-, -im-.
+These are not participles, since participles with the suffixes -em, -they should only be of the imperfect form, they are the present tense.6) unfading, inexhaustible, irreconcilable, insurmountable, indomitable, inexhaustible, indestructible.

-7) in negative and indefinite pronouns and adverbs, depending on the stress, E or I, but together.7) no-no-one, no-no-nothing, no-no-no, no-nothing, nowhere-nowhere, nowhere-nowhere, nothing-nothing, once-never.
+7) in negative and indefinite pronouns and adverbs, depending on the stress, E or I, but together.7) nobody-nobody, nothing-nothing, nobody-nobody, nothing-nothing, nowhere-nowhere, nowhere-from-nowhere, no-no-nothing, no-time-never.

 12.3.
-Particles NOT and NOR differ in meaning:
+The particles NOT and NI differ in meaning:

-For the correct choice of particles, NOT and NOR, their semantic differences should be taken into account.
-Let's reflect them in tables.
+To correctly select the particles NOT and NI, their semantic differences should be taken into account.
+Let's display them in tables.

 1) to express negation: